Bingley St Ives: Landmarks

 later landscaped by the Ferrands and used for boating.

 Today it is stocked with a variety of fish for angling and has a bird hide and duck feeding pier.
 On the north side of the pond is the archery club while east of Coppice Pond is the mill.
 A mill has been recorded on this site since the early 14th century and it is probably the oldest building on the estate, although modified since then.
 To the south of Coppice Pond near Cuckoo Nest Cottages is the restored (2003) Baxter's Pond, fed by both Coppice Pond and the mill.
 East of the mill is Home Farm with its cafe, coach house and stables, and to the rear a Dutch barn^{*} and car park.

 Just north of the Dutch barn on Cross Gates Lane opposite an ice house by the golf club's clubhouse is a kidney shaped ornamental pond known as Crayfish Pond.
 This feeds water southwards to the ornamental Round Pond and its non-functioning fountain on St. Ives Mansion garden lawns.
 The Round Pond feeds the Upper Pond in Cuckoo Nest Wood in which water cascades down a millstone grit crag into a shallow lenticular pool.
 The Upper Pond and Baxter's Pond both feed the much larger and more easily accessible Lower Pond.

-St. Ives Mansion House was formerly a nursing home for young disabled and has since been converted into apartments.
+St. Ives Mansion House was formerly a nursing home for young disabled but has sadly fallen into disrepair.
+As of September 2026, efforts by locals to raise awareness have yet to have an impact in restoring it.
 To the north of the mill has been created an indoor and outdoor equestrian riding centre for use by the disabled and the general public.
 Just east of the mansion house is the children's play area and toilets.
 To the north of this are the main offices of the Sports Turf Research Institute.
 On the road leading eastwards out of the estate is Betty's Lodge.
 Around the estate and the woods in particular, there is a sculpture trail of chainsaw carvings and these are particularly numerous in Bell Bank Wood by the car park at the east entrance.

 This car park has space for 56 cars and four horse boxes.
 There are numerous listed buildings on the estate.

 The golf club was formed and opened in 1931.

 The course was designed by Dr Alister MacKenzie and Bobby Jones and initially had nine holes, but was extended to 18 in 1935.